-While Kolkata airport is already a major center for flights to Northeast India, Bangladesh, Bhutan, China and Southeast Asia, it's hoped that the new terminal will attract more international airlines to service the city.
+While Kolkata airport is presently a major center for flights to Northeast India, Bangladesh, Bhutan, China and Southeast Asia, it's hoped that the new terminal will attract more international airlines to service the city.
+However, the airport is already about to reach its existing capacity of 20 million passengers, necessitating further expansion.
+This is planned to be undertaken in two parts, involving linking the old airport terminal with the new one and then building a third terminal.
+This will double the airport's capacity to 40 million passengers by 2021.

 Airport Name and Code